Tasarinan/Ufoco/docs/development/backlog.md

 ## DONE Search- and Entry-Box can both be open at the same time.

-## DONE As a new Akiee user, I want a some help what to do next, that I don't to guess what features could be usefull to me.
+## TODO As a new Akiee user, I want a some help what to do next, that I don't to guess what features could be usefull to me.

 acceptance criteria: